This article covers the steering column, steering shafts and rack and the steering wheel.

 Two double-ended splined shafts, three UJ’s and a lubricating 'Heim' rose-joint spherical rod-end bearing' (not my words)….

 The first thing to do was to drill a hole in the bulkhead for the column.
 Drilled the hole just a tad bigger than the diameter of the column shaft, slotted it in and temporarily bolted it in place.
-For securing, there are two dashboard cross-member fixing points and a chassis mounting bracket which holds a regular 43 mm exhaust bracket which clamps around and secures the column shaft.
+For securing, there are two dashboard cross-member fixing points and a chassis mounting bracket which holds a regular 43 mm exhaust bracket that clamps around and secures the column shaft.

 The top steering shaft is supported by a heavy-duty self-aligning rose joint bearing; and the lower shaft slots into the steering rack.
 All this is held together by three stock UJ's.